 - Some countertops: Heavily-used kitchen and bathroom countertops should not be tiled with quarry tile.
 However, side counters that are not areas for food preparation can be tiled in quarry tile.

 Consider Color Options

+Yet the most popular color of all?
+You guessed it.
+Red quarry tiles are most commonly made, sold, and installed.
 Red most closely approximates the color of the natural clays which comprise many quarry tiles.
 Not only that, red is the optimal color for hiding stains.

 Although it's sometimes advised that quarry tile should always be sealed, this is not necessarily true.
 Ron Williamson of Metropolitan Ceramics says that quarry tile from his company, "...can be sealed with a water-based penetrating sealer, which can help with some staining, especially on the grout.
 It does not, however, have to be sealed."

 So, for normal wear, sealing is not required for this type of tile, but for abnormal wear, such as high traffic, oil, and grease, you may want to seal the tile.
 If so, you should use a water-based penetrating sealer.
 Metropolitan recommends against using a surface-type seal.
 The sealant should penetrate deeply in order to effectively repel moisture.